FimGroup/fim/Readme.md

     * pipeline : connector = M : N
     * generator: for shared resource like listening to a network address
     * connector: for defining the entrypoint of a request
+* Note: the lifecycle of connector generally speaking is independent to container.
+But for the instance of connector, since it should be unique within one container, the lifecycle of connector instance should be tight to container lifecycle.

 ### Supporting model